 3.2 AWARENESS AND TRAINING

 Are employees trained?
-More importantly, are employees aware of the risks associated with non-compliance for data security?
+More importantly, are employees aware of the risks associated with non-compliance with data security?

 3.3 AUDIT AND ACCOUNTABILITY